-5-1-2 Installing the SATA RAID/AHCI Driver and Operating System
+5-1-4 Installing the SATA RAID/AHCI Driver and Operating System

-With the correct BIOS settings, you are ready to install Windows 7/Vista/XP onto your hard drive(s).
+With the SATA RAID/AHCI driver diskette and correct BIOS settings, you are ready to install Windows Vista/XP onto your hard drive(s).
+The followings are examples of Windows XP and Vista installation.